voorhoede/front-end-guide/docs/authoring-templates.md

 ## Default template

 New modules can be generated using `gulp create_module`.
 Depending on the module type selected in this task, it creates a module based on the `src/components/_template/` or `src/views/_template/`.
 These directories contain the [component HTML template](../src/components/_template/template.html) and [view HTML template](../src/views/_template/template.html).
 You can modify these as you want.
 The `MODULE_NAME` constant is automatically substituted by the name of the new module.

+## Render templates

+All templates are rendered by running `gulp build_html`.
+If you want to author templates and see the changes live in the browser use `gulp watch`.